7 Trends Shaping the Future of Telemedicine in Healthcare

 - Around 55% of patients feel that telemedicine has increased their involvement in treatment decisions

-2020 is without a doubt one of the most eventful years for telehealth on the record.
+The previous year was without a doubt one of the most eventful years for telehealth on the record.
 Covid-19 has changed the telemedicine future trends!
-Telemedicine adoption rate has significantly improved as you can see in the graph below:
+Telemedicine adoption rate has significantly improved as you can see in the graph below.

 Also, in a survey done by Mckinsey, there was a drastic shift from 11% to 76% when it came to people who want to use telehealth.